linkeddatacenter/BOTK-core/README.md

 Core package implements endpoints inEndpoint[ class](#EndPoint).

 The Core package is a killer one, i.e. it is a really sophisticated package which provides a powerful way to
 		implement web services.
 Even if the Core package is focused to [server-side APIs](http://en.wikipedia.org/wiki/Web_API#Server-side), with it you can do nearly all types of web application you ever dreamed about.
 The price you have to pay is to accept complexity, because Core package major drawback is that it is not easy to understand and to use at the beginning.

 In other words: with Core Package you either shoot yourself in the foot the first time and never use it again or love it for the rest of your life because of its power.

 Core package follows the BOTK "non framework" philosophy, that is that grants you the freedom to adopt or
         reject BOTK guidelines and/or best practices.
 Find your way to use Core Package!

 ## Architecture

-Like in many PHP frameworks, Core package adopts [Model–view–controller](http://en.wikipedia.org/wiki/Model_view_controller)
-        (MVC) design pattern adapting it to RESTful architecture.
+Like in many PHP frameworks, Core package adopts [Model–view–controller](http://en.wikipedia.org/wiki/Model_view_controller) (MVC) design pattern adapting it to RESTful architecture.

 Classical MVC design pattern separates the application into three parts:

-*   The **Model** models your business objects, the "things" in your application, wrapping up data handling and logic.
+*   The **Model** models your business objects, the "things" in your application, wrapping updata handling and logic.
 *   The **View** manages the application output.
 *   The **Controller** manages the application flow manipulating data from the Model and driving views.